 Become an Ocean Lifeguard!
-St. Johns County Fire Rescue (SJCFR) to hold annual seasonal lifeguard tryouts for the 2017 beach season.
+St. Johns County Fire Rescue (SJCFR) to hold annual seasonal lifeguard tryouts for the 2023 beach season.
 We are in need of highly motivated and qualified personnel to help staff our beaches this summer.
-Details on the seasonal hiring process and the 2017 Training Academy are posted below.
+Details about the seasonal hiring process are on the Employment page.

 Since 1933, St. Johns County has been providing superior lifesaving services on the county's beaches to residents and visitors alike.
 Today, St. Johns County Marine Rescue is a part of St. Johns County Fire and Rescue Department.
 The Marine Rescue Section is an Advanced Certified Agency through the United States Lifesaving Association.

 The department employs 4 year-round Fire/Rescue personnel assigned to Marine Rescue, and approximately 80 seasonal lifeguard staff members.
 St. Johns County Marine Rescue employs seasonal staff during the summer months from May to the end of September.

 In addition, we work with 20 firefighters who have cross trained to work at Marine Rescue incidents.
 The individuals who make up St. Johns County Fire/Rescue and Marine Rescue provide technical water rescue and lifeguard services to the entire 42 ocean front miles, as well as the 216 square miles of inland water that constitutes St. Johns County.